tueftler/doget/README.md

 Done
 ```

-The resulting `Dockerfile` will now have the trait's contents in place of the *INCLUDE* instruction.
+The resulting `Dockerfile` will now have the trait's contents in place of the *USE* instruction.

 ```dockerfile
 FROM debian:jessie